AP CM Jagan's sister hints at floating new political outfit in Telangana | Politics

 Sharmila met sympathisers of Rajasekhara Reddy from theunited Nalgonda district at the family's residence at LotusPond here.

-Though the outcome of the discussions was not officiallyrevealed, several participants said she sought to know aboutthe present political situation in the district.
+Konda Ragava Reddy a senior YSRC leader of the Telanganaunit, told reporters that Sharmila will float a politicalparty and take the ideology to the masses.

+According to him the announcement will be made at apublic meeting at Chevella in Rangareddy District in Telanganain the coming days.

-Several banners with portraits of Sharmila, RajasekharReddy were erected at the residence.
+Several banners with portraits of Sharmila and RajasekharReddy were erected at the residence.

 Jagan's image was conspicuously missing in the bannersand flex boards.